1. Who is eligible for continuation?

 - You do not have to provide evidence of insurability to enroll in continuation coverage.
 However, coverage is limited to the plan you had as an active employee or covered dependent.
 (For example, if you change plans January 1 and your dependent loses eligibility December 31, that dependent would be eligible for COBRA from the plan you were enrolled in on December 31.
 An exception is made when the participant resides in a county that does not include a primary care physician or primary care clinic for the subscriber's plan at the time continuation is elected.
 In that case, the participant may elect a different plan that is offered in the county where the participant resides.)
 You may select another plan during the annual open enrollment period or if you move.
 If family coverage is in effect when continuation is first offered, each dependent may independently elect individual continuation coverage.
 A family of two may select two individual contracts at a lower cost than the premium for a family contract.
 The health plan will bill you directly.
 There can be no lapse in coverage, so multiple premiums may be required.

 - If you terminate employment and have less than 20 years of creditable service, you will be offered an 18-month continuation coverage period.
 A second qualifying event while on continuation will not serve to extend your period of continuation.
-Coverage will be limited to the original 18 months.
+The only exception is if you are found to be disabled by the Social Security Administration (SSA).
+Then, you may be able to extend your coverage from 18 up to 29 months.
+You must notify ETF within 60 days of the date SSA issues their decision.
 At the end of the continuation period, you will be allowed to enroll in a Marketplace or an individual conversion plan through the health plan.

 Note: Continuation coverage time limits do not apply to state and university employees who terminate with 20 years of Wisconsin Retirement System-creditable service and remain a Wisconsin Retirement System (WRS) participant.
 They can continue the group health insurance for life even if they don't take an immediate annuity.
 To continue, an application must be received before coverage lapses.